-Design a new e-commerce platform that enables Masita, a leading Dutch sportswear brand, to sell products to individual customers (B2C) in a seamless and reliable manner, considering past integration issues and system failures.
+Design a new e-commerce platform that enables Masita, a leading Dutch sportswear brand, to sell products to individual customers (B2C) in a seamless and reliable manner, taking into account past integration issues and system failures.

 What problem am I trying to solve?